It started with spirit

-Boucan, our luxury hotel, restaurant and spa, opens on our cocoa plantation in Saint Lucia, to huge acclaim.
+Boucan, our luxury hotel, restaurant and spa, opens on our cacao farm in Saint Lucia, to huge acclaim.
 People start flying in from New York for the food.

 Hotel Chocolat is voted the UK’s ‘most advocated’ British brand.
 We love you too!

-London and Leeds are chosen as homes for our two new restaurants, Rabot 1745 and Roast+Conch, bringing the cocoa plantation experience to Britain.
+London is chosen as the home for our new restaurant, Rabot 1745, bringing the cacao farm experience to Britain.